davs3275/sbs/med/collier.md

 4.39 Your pain cannot originate in another man's mind, nor in any change or transformation of your corporeal covering.
 Where then does it lie ?
 Why,
-ID that part of you that forms j adgments about things evil.
+ID that part of you that forms judgments about things evil.
 Do not imagine you are hurt, and you are impregnable.
 Suppose then your flesh was hacked, burnt, putrified, or mortified, yet let that part that